-An Emergency Loan Fund is administered by the staff of the Office of Academic and Student Affairs.
+An Emergency Loan Fund is administered by the staff of the Office of Student Affairs.
 Loans of up to \$500 may be obtained for a period of up to 60 days for the purpose of alleviating an unanticipated financial need.
 There is no interest charged.
+Applications are available in the Office of Student Affairs.